stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 ESLint](http://eslint.org/docs/user-guide/configuring).

-By the way, if you use Code Climate, the setup process generates a set of configuration files for the default linters that you can download and add to your project.
+By the way, if you use Code Climate, the setup process generates a set of configuration files for the default linters, so that you can download and add these to your project immediately.

 # Adding Linter Testing to Your Continuous Integration #